rscunha/ml/model_calibration/README.md

 ## Randomized Search
 This function implements a randomized search over parameters, where each setting is sampled from a distribution over possible parameter values.

+## Grid Search CV
+This function is similar to the Randomized Search, the only difference is that while Randomized Search CV performs a limited numbers of iterations the Grid Search CV combines all possible parameter values.